 The park is a great place if you like walking.
 Three marked walks provide an excellent way to explore the park, and see some fantastic scenery.
 Bwllfa (2 miles/3.5km, wheelchair and pushchair accessible), Cae Mawr (2.5miles/4km), and Penrhiwllech (3.7miles/6km) trails provide options for all abilities.

-Other outdoor pursuits include archery, bushcraft, a children's adventure playground, a trim trail, as well as bike hire.
+Other outdoor pursuits include archery and a children's adventure playground, as well as bike hire during the summer.
 If you're looking for wildlife, as well as an abundance of bees, insects, pond life, and birds.
 There is even a viewing platform for peregrine falcons at the north end of the park.

 Cynon Culture